Queueing Network Controls via Deep Reinforcement Learning: Experimental results for multiclass queueing networks

 \subsection{Parallel servers network}

-In this section we demonstrate that PPO Algorithm~\ref{alg2} is also effective for a stochastic processing network that is outside the model class of multiclass queueing networks with few manual configuration of the neural networks and hyperparameters.
+In this section we demonstrate that PPO Algorithm~\ref{alg2} is also effective for a stochastic processing network that is outside the model class of multiclass queueing networks.
 Figure \ref{fig:Nmodel} shows a processing network system with two independent Poisson input arrival flows, two servers, exponential service times, and linear holding costs.
 Known as the \textit{N-model network}, it first appeared in \cite{Harrison1998}.

 Jobs of class $i$ arrive according to a Poisson process at an average rate of $\lambda_i$ such that $\lambda_1 = 1.3\rho$ and $\lambda_2 = 0.4\rho$ per unit time, where $\rho=0.95$ is a parameter that specifies the traffic intensity.
 Each job requires a single service before it departs, and class 1 can be processed by either server 1 or server 2, whereas class 2 can be processed only by server 2.
 The jobs are processed by three different activities: